developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/debuggingjs/index.md

 ![img](../../images/debugging/weinre-button-element-after-change.png)

 ### Console and Issuing API Calls
 One of the most versatile components of Weinre is its Console.
-Not only does it offer classic capabilities such as device visibility and monitoring during operation, but the Weinre Console also can access all of a device’s hardware fearures, issue commands and report how the device reacts.
+Not only does it offer classic capabilities such as device visibility and monitoring during operation, but the Weinre Console also can access all of a device’s hardware features, issue commands and report how the device reacts.

-The example below shows results from an attempt to use the JavaScript API to check the target platform, use the camera to scan a barcode, and issue a command to the [ScreenOrientation API](/enterprise-browser/1-4/api/screenorientation) (which returned an error).
+The example below shows results from an attempt to use the JavaScript API to check the target platform, use the camera to scan a barcode, and issue a command to the [ScreenOrientation API](../../api/screenorientation) (which returned an error).

 ![img](../../images/debugging/weinre-barcode-take.png)

 In the example, the Console is used to verify that JavaScript APIs are functioning properly.
 A return of the correct system platform ‘Android’ proves that the System API is working.
 A return of the correct scanned barcode value likewise proves that the Barcode module is working properly.

 <b>Here’s another important benefit of the Weinre console</b>.
 Notice that when the barcode callback handler function is executed, we are using the form `console.log(e)`, where `e` is the callback return object.
 This allows us to inspect the object right in the console.
-It also simplifies validation because we see that it contains a barcode property and a status property, exactly as described in the [Barcode.take( ) method](/enterprise-browser/1-4/api/barcode?take(HASH propertyMap)) description.
-Alternative means—such as adding code for outputting to a log, then for seaching and retrieving the information from the device—can be time consuming, tedious and error-prone.
+It also simplifies validation because we see that it contains a barcode property and a status property, exactly as described in the [Barcode.take( ) method](../../api/barcode) description.
+Alternative means, such as adding code for outputting to a log and then searching and retrieving the information from the device, can be time-consuming and error-prone.

 ### Other Tabs in Debugger UI
 Several other tabs in the debugging UI can be quite useful.